romanpastu/telegram-get-ip/README.md

 # telegram-get-ip
 Simple bot to get the external ip of the machine where it runs

-# How to run in docker
+# How to run using docker

 1. Build the image
 ``npm run docker_build``